waynedgrant/pebblec-watchapp-fweather/README.md

-# pebblec-watchapp-fweather
+# pebblec-watchface-fweather

 Copyright © 2015 Wayne D Grant

 Licensed under the MIT License

-Pebble Watch Face App to display f-bomb themed weather.
+Pebble Watch Face to display f-bomb themed weather.

 ## Overview

-pebblec-watchapp-fweather is a Pebble Face Watch App written in C and Javascript that displays f-bomb themed weather for the Pebble's current location.
+pebblec-watchface-fweather is a Pebble Face Watch written in C and Javascript that displays f-bomb themed weather for the Pebble's current location.

 ![alt tag](screenshot.png)